 Available funding may vary, but successful applicants will receive between $1000 and $1200.
 Some examples of how funds may be used include innovative teaching materials (including some software), payment for student assistants, and training fees.
 There are some restrictions on how funds may be allocated:

 - Rationale for including each item to be funded must be clearly indicated in assessment plan.

 - We are not able to fund faculty salaries or computer hardware.

 - Only in certain cases will conference travel be funded.

 Please consult with Searle Center staff if you have questions about funding.

 Within a year of the money being granted, awardees are expected to submit a short report (two pages) that details how the funds were allocated and identifies the project outcomes.

 Submission Process and Deadlines

-The Searle Center directors will review grant proposals twice a year: February 15 and July 15.
+The Searle Center directors will review grant proposals on a rolling basis.
 Proposals should be submitted to Susanna Calkins.
 Late applications will be reviewed at the next deadline.
 Applicants will be informed of their status within three weeks of the deadline.